- New mandatory public health measures in effect April 6.

 - other supportive living settings

-- Safer Spaces Certificate – if you need to break your rental lease without paying a penalty
+- Safer Spaces Certificate – if you are living with domestic violence and need to break your rental lease without paying a penalty

 - Victims of Crime Financial Benefits program – if you were a victim of a crime in Alberta that you reported to police you may be eligible for an injury, witness or death benefit